KPRoche/quantum-raspberry-tie/README.md

 +     *python QuantumRaspberryTie* _yourprogram.qasm_
           will launch and attempt to load the circuit specified in file _yourprogram.qasm_

 After loading libraries, the program checks the SenseHat accelerometer to see which way the Pi is oriented.
 If it is flat on a table, "up" will be towards the power and display connectors on the Pi.
 If you wish to change the display orientation, simply hold the pi in the orientation you want until an up arrow appears on the display.
-The program will now use that orientation until the next time it is started.
+The program will now use that orientation until the next cycle.

 The program then pings the IBM Q Experience website to make sure it has a connection; if not it will exit.